MehdiBenAttia/Pizza-QA-Assistant/README.md

 - **Deployment Platform**: The app is currently designed to be run locally or on platforms like **Streamlit Cloud**.
 However, the current setup may run into issues if the underlying system doesn’t support certain packages (like SQLite) that are required for the vector database (Chroma).
 - **Dataset Size**: The app works with a specific dataset of pizza restaurant reviews.
 As the dataset grows, the performance of the app might be impacted due to the increased size of the vector database.
-- **Model Performance**: The pre-trained model may not always provide perfectly accurate answers, depending on the quality and relevance of the reviews retrieved.
 - **Dependence on Internet**: Since the app uses the Hugging Face API to generate answers, a stable internet connection is required to fetch the model responses.

 ---

-## Possible Improvements

-- **Caching**: Implement caching mechanisms to speed up repeated queries.
-- **UI Improvements**: Enhance the user interface to allow more interactive features, such as filtering reviews by rating or date.
-- **Advanced Querying**: Add the ability to ask multiple types of questions (e.g., specific dishes, ambiance) and improve the depth of answers.

----

 ## Conclusion

-The **Pizza QA Assistant** is an interactive web application that demonstrates how machine learning models can be used to provide answers to questions based on real-world data.
+The **Pizza QA Assistant** is an interactive RAG web application that demonstrates how machine learning models can be used to provide answers to questions based on real-world data.
 The app leverages **Streamlit**, **Hugging Face**, and **Chroma** for efficient document retrieval, making it a powerful tool for answering domain-specific questions.

 ---